Kottas: Legacy

 Kottas was married to Zoi Christou (née Sfektou), and together they had 8 children; Sofia Christou, Dimitrios Christou, Sotirios Christou, Vasiliki Christou, Christos Christou, Lazaros Christou, Paschalini Christou and Evangelos Christou.
 Kottas still has surviving descendants in Greece.

-The village he was born, now in the Florina regional unit, has been renamed Kottas in his honour.
+The village of Roulia was renamed after Kottas.
+His former house in the village is the Captain Kottas Museum dedicated in his honour.

 There is a bust of him in the village of his birth.

 There is a street named after him in Kastoria.

-He is memorialized in the Captain Kottas Museum, which was built at the site of his birth.

 Kottas is known for saying, "The difficult part is to kill the bear first, and then, it is easy to share the skin."

 He is revered as a national hero in Greece, and considered a Bulgarophone Greek and the first fighter in the Greek Struggle for Macedonia, while he is considered a predatory warlord by Slavic Macedonians and a renegade Grecoman in Bulgaria.
 Kottas' objectives are not easily identifiable by contemporary historians.
 It seems that his chief goal was the rejection of Ottoman rule.
 From the beginnings of his insurgent action, without having a Greek or Bulgarian consciousness, he had formed the outlook of a Christian chieftain antagonizing Ottoman rule, whom IMRO was forced to coopt.
 After his distancing from the IMRO and the Exarchists -when they turned against other Christians-, his accession to the patriarchist camp and his recruitment in the Greek cause, his stance was characterized by fluidity, as he maintained relations with his former comrades, balancing between the two camps, but constantly opposed to Ottoman rule, contrary to Karavangelis.